Section 43: Deposit requirements for micro-organisms

 Compare: SR 1954/211 r 168

-1. The Act requires that where an invention is a micro-organism, then a deposit of the micro-organism must be made and that a deposit receipt must be provided within 3 months from the date of making the deposit.
+1. The Act requires that where an invention is a micro-organism, then a deposit of the micro-organism must be made and that a deposit receipt must be provided within 12 months from the date of issue of the first examination report.

 i.
 Original deposits – a first-time deposit (Rule 6.1);